mobilecoinfoundation/mobilecoin/crypto/sig/README.md

      completely deterministic from the private account key, so that we can detect malicious tampering easily.
 - We do not use the "minisecret key" or the "minisecret key expansion" from Schnorrkel.
-  - This will create serious problems for mobilecoin, because we want to be able to use exactly the public keys that are already in the public address to verify the signatures.
+  - This will create serious problems for MobileCoin, because we want to be able to use exactly the public keys that are already in the public address to verify the signatures.
     Otherwise it significantly increases the size of the public address.
   - We believe that the "minisecret key expansion" in Schnorrkel is not strictly necessary.